opengisch/QgisModelBaker/docs/docs/background_info/usabilityhub/technical_concept.md

-Just as we can now find INTERLIS models by searching the ilimodels.xml file from http://models.interlis.ch and the linked repositorie, we can find the  additional information via the `ilidata.xml` file.
+Just as we can now find INTERLIS models by searching the ilimodels.xml file from models.interlis.ch and the linked repositories, we can find additional information via the `ilidata.xml` file.

 !!!
-Note:
+Note
     The entry point is not models.interlis.ch but models.opengis.ch, which in turn links to models.interlis.ch.

 Settings for tools (like ili2db or Model Baker) are configured in a metaconfiguration file, as well as links to topping files that contain information about GIS project (such as symbologies or legend structures).
 Thus, this additional information usually consists of a metaconfiguration and any number of toppings.